infinite-finite/Reading-Tracker/README.md

 There is a list of SQL statements to populate the Reading Tracker database with test data that can be found in the RT_schema.sql file in the src directory.
 I wrote some of these statements using test data I generated with the Python scripts I created in the generate-test-data directory.
-Please note that most of these scripts produce a new file in the files subdirectory.
-These files contain new randomized data each time the script is run, so I put the files containing the output I used into the populate-db subdirectory.
+Please note that most of these scripts produce a new file in the files subdirectory which contain new randomized data each time the script is run, so I put the files containing the output I used into the populate-db subdirectory.

 # Queries